-This revision is a work in progress.
-Revised versions will be made available through the World Wide Web page http://www-isl.stanford.edu/~gray/sp.html The material is copyrighted by the authors, but is freely available to any who wish to use it provided only that the contents of the entire text remain intact and together.
-A copyright release form is available for printing the book at the Web page.
+This book is a work in progress.
+Revised versions will be made available through the World Wide Web page http://ee.stanford.edu/~gray/sp.html

+The material is copyrighted by the University of Cambridge Press, but is freely available to any who wish to use it provided only that the contents of the entire text remain intact and together.
 Comments, corrections, and suggestions should be sent to rmgray@stanford.edu.
 Every effort will be made to fix typos and take suggestions into an account on at least an annual basis.